pipeli18ne/RFC/01-link-layer.md

 ### Dictionaries

 Most libraries use a simple JSON file for each locale to store translated strings.
-By choosing another `@pipeli18ne/dictionary-*` package you can use a different format.
-THe `dictionary` packages could be implemented in a way to not just read the dictionary for a locale from a single file.
+But maybe you wan't to store your translations inside a database?
+By choosing another `@pipeli18ne/dictionary-*` package you can use a different file-format or location.
+The `dictionary` packages could be implemented in a way to not just read the dictionary for a locale from a single file.
 Some people prefer to co-locate translations for a specific string with all locales or to co-locate translations to the files where it actually get's used.
 For example a `Button.i18n.json` file could be created in the same folder where the `Button.jsx` file is stored.
 In combination with the `adapters`, we could even implement a way to inline the translations into the code of the component itself.
 A `jsx` file could define a variable inside the file like this:

 __button.jsx__
 ```jsx